Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 The steps to successfully and continuously analyze your application are as follows:

-  1. Install the Contrast CLI
+  1. **Install** the Contrast CLI
-  2. Collect credentials which allow the CLI to communicate with the Contrast server
+  2. **Gather credentials** which allow the CLI to communicate with the Contrast server
-  3. Identify the application ID for the application on which you will perform analysis
+  3. **Identify the application ID** for the application on which you will perform analysis
      - Identify an existing instrumented application within the Contrast UI, or
-     - Create a new application ID using the Contrast CLI and the catalogue-application option
+     - Create a new application ID using the Contrast CLI and the catalogue-application option.
+This allows you to perform analysis on any application not already instrumented by Contrast.
-  4. Create and check the full command, then embed it in your build pipeline
+  4. **Authenticate and analyze** - create and check the full command, and then embed it in your build pipeline

 ## Before You Start